Children left in tears after coach assaulted during junior rugby game

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Children were left in tears when the coach of a junior rugby team was allegedly punched in the face by a spectator during a game at a Dunedin ground on Saturday.
+Children were left in tears when the coach of a junior rugby team was allegedly punched in the face by a spectator during a game in Otago on Saturday.

 Police are calling for anyone who witnessed the incident at Bathgate Park about 10am to come forward with details.